 Many people are intimidated by content marketing because of this idea of constantly having to come up with new topics to write or talk about.
 Thankfully, there are a few simple and straightforward ways to gather more than enough ideas to help you get started.

 First, you’ll want to start with a good old brainstorming session.
 This can be as simple as sitting down with a pen and paper and writing down anything that comes to mind.
 You can do this alone or with anyone in your practice or industry who has decent knowledge of your target audience.

 To get started, simply ask yourself what kind of problems, challenges and questions your target audience may have.
+For example, if you’re starting up a speech therapy private practice, a pain point for your customers might be a child’s reading challenges.
 Having done proper client research can be extremely helpful in this step.
 (If you need help on how to get started with client research, check out our article here).